First Female Member of A.A in Great Britain

 P.S.
 The New York office is out of pictures.
 As soon as they get some more prints We will send them right along.

-The fellowship was still small, in its infancy, Bobbie helped Lottie by answering all her questions/worries, at one stage the New York group met with Lottie’s husband who was visiting New York to take him around and show him the sights while letting Lottie know how everything is going and Bobbie’s responses towards Lottie were of a calm head that was needed in such a delicate time for our fellowship.
+The fellowship was still small, in its infancy.
+Bobbie helped Lottie by answering all her questions/worries.
+At one point, the New York group met with Lottie’s husband, who was visiting, to take him around and show him the sights while letting Lottie know how everything was going.
+Bobbie’s responses towards Lottie were of a calm head that was needed in such a delicate time for our fellowship.

-According to ‘Canadian’ Bob, Lottie was a real toiler in the vineyard, a real motherly person with a great sense of humour.
-Which you can see with her illustrations.
-While living in London at her daughter and son in laws home she would be the face of the party, painting people who were near naked in the bathroom.
-Lottie said English people avoid looking at each other and to prove this, Lottie walked the length of Oxford Street with a chamber-pot on her head……and no one commented.
+According to ‘Canadian’ Bob, Lottie was a real toiler in the vineyard, a real motherly person with a great sense of humour, which you can see with her illustrations.
+While living in London at her daughter’s and son-in-law’s home, she would be the face of the party, painting people who were nearly naked in the bathroom.
+Lottie said English people avoid looking at each other, and to prove it, she walked the length of Oxford Street with a chamber pot on her head… and no one commented.

-Lottie was a successful artist in her own right, having her illustrations appearing in Great Britain, Spain and Mexico.
-Around 1951 Lottie left her position of Secretary and moved Rapallo, Italy, there she was joined by her sister.
-Even though Lotte wasn’t itn in Great Britain anymore, she was asked to provide a drawing the second convention held in England and Wales, which she did and can be seen on the convention signing book with the quote
+Lottie was a successful artist in her own right, with her illustrations appearing in Great Britain, Spain, and Mexico.
+Around 1951, Lottie left her position as secretary and moved to Rapallo, Italy, where her sister joined her.
+Even though Lotte wasn’t in Great Britain anymore, she was asked to provide a drawing for the second convention held in England and Wales, which she did, and it can be seen in the convention signing book with the quote.

 ‘From little acorns, mighty oaks grow’

 Sadly, Lottie passed away in Puerto de la Cruz, Santa Cruz de Tenerife, Canary Islands, in 1981 at the age of 79 years old.
 Lottie will go down as one of the many, many people who helped A.A. grow into what we have today.
 Lottie opened her home so meetings could be held.
-She gave hours upon hours to 12 step call outs while responding to letters from people who needed help with their alcoholism, also offering the guidance of setting up a fellowship in other parts of the U.K. I think you can agree the growth of A.A in Great Britain wouldn’t have been as successful as it is today if it wasn’t for those early pioneers who helped build the steps we are allowed to climb.
+She gave hours upon hours to 12-step call-outs while responding to letters from people who needed help with their alcoholism, also offering the guidance of setting up a fellowship in other parts of the U.K. I think you can agree that A.A.’s growth in Great Britain wouldn’t have been as successful as it is today if it weren’t for those early pioneers who helped lay the steps we are allowed to climb.